 BIMI logo image #

-Next you’ll need to create your BIMI logo image.
+Next, you’ll need to create your BIMI logo image.
 The recommendations right now are an SVG formatted file designed as a perfect square, hosted publicly accessible via HTTPS.
-Make sure there’s no taglines or extra text in it, since this logo will likely be displayed too small to render anything like that.
+Make sure there are no taglines or extra text in it since this logo will likely be displayed too small to render anything like that.
+Matt Vernhout has a good tutorial for how to do this over on EmailKarma.

 Update DNS #